girdeux31/easyPhysi/README.md

 ### <a name="sec-special-bodies"></a>2.2.
 Special bodies

 Special bodies are pre-defined bodies that are ready to be used.
 There are two types of special bodies: subatomic particles and celestial bodies, see following tables.
 The mass and charge of subatomic particles are defined in kilograms and coulombs.
-The mass and position of celestial bodies are defined in kilograms and kilometers.

 <a name="tab-body-particles"></a>